Request an Application Pack

-Before completing the Application Form, you should carefully review and understand the Information Memorandum and the Investor’s Agreement contained within the Application Pack.
-Remember that the proposal is NOT suitable for everyone, the information in the Information Memorandum does NOT constitute tax, legal or investment advice and you should seek your own independent advice
+Before completing the Application Pack, you should carefully review and understand the Information Memorandum and the Investor’s Agreement contained within the Application Pack.
+Remember that the proposal is NOT suitable for everyone, the information in the Information Memorandum does NOT constitute tax, legal or investment advice and you should seek your own independent advice.

 Financial Intermediary & AML Certificate/Investor & AML Certificate

-Before completing the Application Form, you should carefully review and understand the Information Memorandum and the Investor’s Agreement.
+Before submitting the Application Form, you should carefully review and understand the Information Memorandum and the Investor’s Agreement.
 Remember that the proposal is NOT suitable for everyone, the information in the Information Memorandum does NOT constitute tax, legal or investment advice and you should seek your own independent advice.
 Once submitted we will review the application and AML Certification then process your application.

 Frequently asked questions